aborn/multi-term-plus/README.md

 (add-to-list 'load-path "~/multi-term-plus")
 (require 'multi-term-config)
 ```
 * For detail config, please ref [multi-term-config.el](./multi-term-config.el).
-Please modify it as you want.
+Please modify it as you need.

 ## Extensions
 * fast switch when you open multi-terms.